paoloalmeida/frontendcodechallenge/README.md

 # Front End Code Challenge

-Desenvolva a interface do projeto a partir do PSD enviado por e-mail.
+Desenvolva a interface do projeto a partir do layout enviado por e-mail.

 ## Instruções